ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Bestiarius**<sup>(BoE)</sup>
 Bestiarii are gladiators that specialize in fighting the fiercest beasts the arena has to offer.
 With a flair for the dramatic and instincts honed against apex predators, Bestiarii ensure not only a victorious fight, but an entertaining one.
 A Bestiarius might fight for glory, honor, or even the freedom of the very beasts they once opposed.
 #### **Timeless Monumental**<sup>(CFSA)</sup>
+Wandering between worlds, a massive fortress known as the Eternal Citadel collects forlorn travelers, hermits , and sole survivors to work in its’ service.
+Trapping these lost souls within its’ walls until they agree to follow the strange instincts brought on by the emotions and feelings the Citadel silently sends, this mysterious bastion works to preserve and protect all things, destroying only that which would bring ruin and desolation to the world.

+You are one of the few who have wandered inside at some point in your life, seeking shelter or knowledge, and now the influence of this place becomes clearly felt, granting you power and longevity to fight the forces of destruction for all eternity.
 #### **Discordant**<sup>(CFSA)</sup>
+In battle, blades clash and ring, shields break and snap, warriors yell and scream, and beneath it all, the sound of violence reigns supreme.
+One sound, however, stands out above the rest in your memory: the eternal song of the Perfect Chord.
+A manifestation of light and sound that bore witness to your conflict, collecting the cries of the wounded and the yells of the victors before vanishing once more.
+Inspired by this melody, you have dedicated your martial focus to the creation of dissonance, adjusting the vibrations of the universe to inflict a discordant cacophony of destructive power upon your adversaries.
+With weapons singing a tale of triumph and despair, you stand valiant before the chaos of everlasting war.
 #### **Tavern Brawler**<sup>(LAL)</sup>
 The taste of ale-soaked floorboards is a familiar flavor to Tavern Brawlers.
 Whether they’ve been thrown to the ground in a glorious takedown, blocked an improvised weapon with their teeth, or tackled a foe into a pile of flailing limbs, Tavern Brawlers cherish the memory of every scuffle that hasn’t been knocked out of their brains.
 Though most inns and pubs decry barroom brawls as unnecessarily damaging and expensive affairs, celebrated carpenter and philosopher Lottaw Ood proposed that without the constant kerfuffles, woodworkers and the entire lumber industry might collapse.
 In fact, more shrewd carpentry guilds have opened “Brawl-Inns”; taverns with dedicated brawling areas and a microtransaction economy that encourages fighters to purchase chairs with which to clout their fellow patrons.